adutta4/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](WhereAmI.png)

 Here, you can see the difference between running the WhereAmI file, which prints the path, on the local computer and on the remote server using `ssh` and quotes around the commands.
+Another useful way to shorten the time to run a command is to use the up arrow key to get the last commands that were run, especially when you are running the same command multiples times.
+Specifically, for the last command in the image above, typing out the whole command takes 68 keystrokes.
+However, the next time the same command needs to be executed, using the up arrow key and then enter is only two keystrokes.
+Clearly, this will save a lot of time, especially if the program has to be run many times as the program gets more complex.